Not Yet Published

 Chapter 1

 Just as the cashier bags the last of my groceries, my cell rings.
-I don’t want to hold up the line, so I dig through my wallet for a credit card before fumbling in another pocket for my I-Phone.
+Not wanting to hold up the line, I dig through my wallet for a credit card before fumbling in another pocket for my I-Phone.
 By the time I fish it out, it’s too late.
 Call history?
 Nope, whoever it was blocked their number.

-I walk outside on a brisk spring evening in Chicago.
-There should be some daylight left, but the sky is rapidly darkening, swarmed by a mob of angry clouds.
+Outside, it’s a brisk spring evening in Chicago.
+There should be some daylight left, but the sky is rapidly darkening, besieged by a mob of angry clouds.
 Quickening my pace, I soon reach the twelve-story midrise I call home.
 As I step into the elevator, my phone rings again but cuts off the instant the door closes.
 That blocked number again.
 Whoever it is, they’re persistent.

 Exiting on the seventh floor, I head for the apartment at the end of the hallway and rap the brass knocker.
 The door opens instantly.